How to Grow and Care for Hardy Hibiscus in Your Garden

 Sunlight Requirements

-These plants prefer at least six hours of direct sun each day, but more sun is just fine.
+These plants prefer at least six hours of direct sun daily, but more sun is fine.
 The plants can tolerate partial shade, but this lack of light may lead to fewer blooms.

 Hardy hibiscus cannot tolerate full shade.